awsdocs/amazon-gamelift-developer-guide/doc_source/match-design-ruleset.md

 Create a set of rule statements that define how to evaluate players for acceptance in to a match\.
 Rules might set requirements that apply to individual players, teams, or an entire match\.
 When GameLift processes a match request, it starts with the oldest player in the pool of available players and builds a match around that player\.
 + *name* \(required\) – This is a meaningful name that uniquely identifies the rule within a rule set\.
 Rule names are also referenced in event logs and metrics that track activity related to this rule\.
 + *description* \(optional\) – Use this element to attach a free\-form text description\.
 This information is not used by the matchmaker\.
 + *type* \(required\) – The type element identifies the operation to use when processing the rule\.
 Each rule type requires a set of additional properties\.
-For example, several rule types need a reference value to compare or measure a player's attributes against\.
+For example, several rule types need a reference value to measure a player's attributes against\.
 See a list of valid rule types and properties in [FlexMatch Rules Language](match-rules-reference.md)\.
 + Rule type property \(may be required\) – Depending on the type of rule being defined, you may need to set certain rule properties\.
 For example, with distance and comparison rules, you must specify which player attribute to measure\.
 Learn more about properties and how to use the FlexMatch property expression language in [FlexMatch Rules Language](match-rules-reference.md)\.

 ### Relax Match Requirements Over Time<a name="match-rulesets-components-expansion"></a>

-Expansions allow you to relax the rules criteria over time when no valid matches are possible\.
+Expansions allow you to relax match criteria over time when no valid matches are possible\.
 This feature ensures that a "best available" match can be made when a perfect match is not possible\.
 You might use an expansion to relax a player skill requirement, increase acceptable player latency levels, or decrease the minimum number of players required\.
 By relaxing your rules with an expansion, you are gradually expanding the pool of players that can be matched\.
 + *target *\(required\) – Identify the rule set element to be relaxed\.
 You can relax a rule or a team property\.
 + *steps *\(required\) – You can relax a rule in multiple stages\.
 For each step, specify the wait time and the new value to apply\.
-The total length of these expansion steps should fit within the allowed time for a match request, which is set in the matchmaking configuration\.
+For rule set expansions, wait times are absolute, representing a number of seconds after match creations starts\.
+For expansions with multiple steps, each step's wait time must be larger than the previous step\.
+The last step's wait time cannot be longer than the time allowed for a match request, which is set in the matchmaking configuration\.
   + *waitTimeSeconds*
   + *value*